Frequently Asked Questions

 What is your minimum age as I want to bring my son or daughter to class with me?

 Our minimum age for yoga and Pilates classes is 14.
 A Family Yoga class is offered at the East side Y for younger interested yogi’s to attend with an adult.
-Please see our Mind & Body Workshops & Special Events page.
+Please see our Events page for current offerings.